ftsiboe/GH-Agric-Productivity-Lab/datasets/README.md

 See the [LICENSE](../LICENSE) file in the repository root for details.

+We welcome constructive feedback on these datasets and are actively seeking collaborations to further research using this data.

 ## Data Sources and Construction

 The project relies on farm-level data drawn from population-based surveys administered periodically (approximately every five years) in Ghana.
 These surveys include all seven rounds of the Ghana Living Standards Surveys (GLSS).
 Each GLSS follows a two-stage sampling procedure: